zhmylove/jplbot/README.md

 * http://uri     -- show information about first found URI.
 * man://page     -- show link to the manpage on freebsd.org.
 * m:page
+* man page
 * g:txt          -- transform txt into link and show the title
 * sayto/user/txt -- send txt to user's private when bot founds him or her presence notification.
+* add-kicker     -- grant the user kicker privileges.
+* remove-kicker  -- remove the user from the list.
+* list-kickers   -- list users with kick privileges.
+* kick {user}    -- kick the user if you have respective rights.

 To request voice, just send a private message to bot with body: "voice".